piyushkanadje/piyushkanadje/README.md

 - 1% improvement Daily ;
 - 👋 Hi, I’m @piyushkanadje
+- Software Developer (Full Stack) - BlockConvey
-- Currently pursuing a master's degree in Computer Engineering at the University Of California Riverside.
+- Master's degree in Computer Engineering at the University Of California Riverside.
 - 👀 Seeking Frontend and backend roles as SDE/SWE.
-- 📫 How to reach me piyushkanadje@gmail.com
+- 📫 How to reach me piyushkanadje.work@gmail.com
 - Connect With me on my [LinkedIn](https://www.linkedin.com/in/piyush-kanadje/)